Would the Turtle Trading System Work Now?

 When he met fellow trader, William Eckhardt, Dennis asserted that traders could be grown as easily as turtles on a farm that he saw in Singapore.
 (So, that’s the origin story of turtle trading’s name.)
 Eckhardt disagreed and thought that traders like Dennis had a natural gift.
 As a result of the disagreement, they decided to bet and see if Dennis could train random people to trade as well as him.

-Turtle trading started in 1983. ( Cue the Trading Places soundtrack.)
+The turtle trading system started in 1983. ( Cue the Trading Places soundtrack.)
 Commodity trader Richard Dennis believed that anyone could be taught to trade to be an expert trader like him during the go-go time of trading in the 80’s.
 Richard became a legendary trader by the age of 26.
 During his time on the Chicago Mercantile Exchange, he built his net worth up to a staggering $100 million.

 As Dennis noted in the book, Market Wizards, “I always say that you could publish my trading rules in the newspaper and no one would follow them.
 The key is consistency and discipline.
 Almost anybody can make up a list of rules that are 80% as good as what we taught our people.
 What they couldn’t do is give them the confidence to stick to those rules even when things are going bad.”